 It’s a fair question, and Scripture does not avoid it.
 The New Testament speaks of the time between Christ’s first coming and His return as “the last days” (Hebrews 1:2; Acts 2:17).
 In that sense, believers have been living in the last days since the resurrection and ascension of Jesus.

 But that biblical language does not function as a countdown clock.
 It describes an era defined by Christ’s finished work and present reign.
 The King has come, redemption has begun, and restoration is unfolding according to the Father’s authority.
+So when someone asks “Are we in the last days?”, the calm biblical answer is yes, we live in the age Scripture calls the last days, and no, that does not require calculating proximity or intensifying speculation.
+It calls us to faithful living under a reigning King.

 What Jesus Meant by “Stay Awake”

 “Therefore, stay awake, for you do not know on what day your Lord is coming.”
+(Matthew 24:42)

-When you slow down and sit with that verse, you begin to notice what He emphasizes.
+When you slow down and sit with that verse, you notice what He emphasizes.
 He acknowledges uncertainty by stating that we do not know the day, and He commands attentiveness by telling us to stay awake.
 What He does not do is provide a method for narrowing the timeline or instructions for decoding hidden patterns.
+There is no encouragement to master a system.
+There is no outline for calculating proximity.
+Instead, the focus rests entirely on posture.

 The Difference Between Readiness and Prediction

-“It is not for you to know times or seasons that the Father has fixed by his own authority.”
+“It is not for you to know times or seasons that the Father has fixed by his own authority.
+But you will receive power when the Holy Spirit has come upon you, and you will be my witnesses.”
+(Acts 1:7–8)

+The disciples were not called to manage what had been withheld; they were called to be faithful within what had been entrusted to them.
 That distinction still shapes us today.
 We know that Christ will return bodily, personally, and victoriously.
-We know that the future is secure because His resurrection has already secured it.
-We know that our identity as citizens of His Kingdom is settled through grace.
+We know the future is secure because His resurrection has already secured it.
+We know our identity as citizens of His Kingdom is settled through grace.
 Those truths are sufficient for faithful living.

 Readiness Expressed Through Obedience

 Jesus does not leave watchfulness undefined.
-Instead, He describes it in images that are remarkably ordinary and grounded in daily life.
+He describes it in images that are remarkably ordinary and grounded in daily life.
 In Luke 12, He says:

 “Stay dressed for action and keep your lamps burning, and be like men who are waiting for their master to come home… Blessed are those servants whom the master finds awake when he comes.”
+(Luke 12:35–37)

 The picture He paints is not dramatic but practical.
 The servants are not gathered around charts or debating possibilities; they are attending to their responsibilities, prepared to welcome their master whenever he arrives.
 Their readiness is expressed through ongoing faithfulness.
+Paul captures the same pattern in Titus:

 “For the grace of God has appeared… training us to renounce ungodliness and worldly passions, and to live self-controlled, upright, and godly lives in the present age, waiting for our blessed hope, the appearing of the glory of our great God and Savior Jesus Christ.”
+(Titus 2:11–13)

 Christ’s Reign Defines Watchfulness